 2. Stax SR-009 ($5,250)

 These Japanese headphones seem to be up near the top of most audiophiles’ dream lists.
-They are top-of-the line electrostatic (better sound range) headphones.
-The down side is their price and the fact that you would have to spend their price or more in addition to acquire the other gear required to do their sound justice.
+They are top-of-the line electrostatic headphones.
+The downside is their price, and the fact that you would have to spend at least as much twice over to acquire the other audio gear required to do them justice.
 Thus, they seem to mostly stay in the dream list.

-Sorry, couldn’t find where to buy them; you’d probably have to contact Dr. Dre personally
+Sorry, we couldn’t find where to buy this pair; you’d probably have to contact Dr. Dre personally 🙂